Self-styled 'QAnon shaman' is sentenced to 41 months in Capitol riot

 The Justice Department says Chansley was among the first 30 rioters to enter the Capitol on Jan.
 6 as the crowd of Donald Trump supporters overwhelmed police, bashed in windows and pushed into the building.
 The mob forced lawmakers to flee and temporarily abandon their certification of Joe Biden's election win.

-Chansley was arrested days later and indicted on six charges, two of which were felonies.
-He ultimately struck a plea deal with the government and pleaded guilty to a single count of obstruction of an official proceeding.
+Chansley was arrested days later and indicted on six charges, two of which were felonies, and ordered detained pending trial.
+He ultimately struck a deal with the government and pleaded guilty in September to a single count of obstruction of an official proceeding.

-Chansley, who has been in custody since his arrest, spoke for around 40 minutes at Wednesday's hearing.
-He said he's spent much of his time in lockup reflecting on his life and his actions on Jan.
+At Wednesday's hearing, Chansley addressed the court for around 40 minutes.
+He said he's spent much of the time he's been locked up reflecting on his life and his actions on Jan.
 6.

 "Men of honor admit when they're wrong.
 Not just publicly but to themselves," he said.
 "I was wrong for entering the Capitol.
 I have no excuse.
 No excuse whatsoever.
 The behavior is indefensible."

+According to court papers, on Jan.
+6 Chansley made his way into the Capitol and onto the floor of the Senate, where he scaled the dais.

+Chansley also led rioters in an incantation over his bullhorn, which he concluded with the words: "Thank you for allowing us to get rid of the communists, the globalists, and the traitors within our government."

-He admitted that he was guilty, but he also said he's not a "dangerous criminal."
+At Wednesday's hearing, Chansley admitted that he was guilty, but also said he's not a "dangerous criminal."

 "I am not a violent man.
 I am not an insurrectionist.
 I am certainly not a domestic terrorist," Chansley told the court.
 "I am a good man who broke the law.
 And I'm doing everything I can to take responsibility for that."

-Before announcing his sentence, Judge Lamberth told Chansley he believes he is genuine and that his remorse is heartfelt, but he also told him "what you did was terrible."
+Before announcing his sentence, Judge Lamberth told Chansley he believes that his remorse is genuine and heartfelt, but he also told Chansley that "what you did was terrible."

+He also said Chansley had made the right decision to plead guilty and take responsibility for his actions, instead of going to trial where he faced a much longer possible sentence.

+"You were facing 20 years, Mr. Chansley.
+The one advantage you get here is you're only facing now 41 months," Lamberth said.
+"It may not feel it today, but let me guarantee you, you were smart and did the right thing."

-The sentenced handed down was less than the 51 months the Justice Department had recommended for Chansley, whom prosecutors said was "the public face of the Capitol riot."
+The sentenced handed down was less than the 51 months the Justice Department had recommended for Chansley, whom prosecutors described as the "flagbearer" of the Capitol riot.

-"The government cannot overstate the seriousness of the defendant's conduct as one of the most prominent figures of the historic riot on the Capitol on Jan 6, 2021," prosecutors said in their sentencing memo.

-According to court papers, once inside the building, Chansley made his way up the Senate gallery, using his bullhorn to rile up other rioters.
-He entered the gallery, screaming obscenities, then proceeded down to the floor of the Senate, where he scaled the dais.
+Assistant U.S. attorney Kimberly Paschall told the court at the start of the hearing that such a sentence was necessary "to send a strong message" to Chansley and anyone who would wish to do harm to the country.

+"The message today," she said, "is don't.
+Don't think that your illegal actions come here without consequences."

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.